-Unemployment insurance benefits provide temporary financial assistance to Hawaiian workers who become unemployed through no fault of their own — for up to 26 weeks.
+Hawaii Unemployment Insurance (UI) offers temporary financial assistance to Hawaiian workers who become unemployed through no fault of their own.

-Hawaii is one of two states in which the average UI payment covers more than half of the state’s average weekly wage.
-The state pays out an average of $695 each week, one of the most generous in the country.
+Hawaii is one of two states in which the average UI payment covers more than half of the state’s average weekly wage — up to a maximum of $765 per week.

 How do I file my weekly unemployment claim in Hawaii?